Specy/specy-app/src/posts/give-context-not-bias.md

 ---
     datePublished: '2025-07-13'
     title: 'Give context, not bias'
-    description: "The concept of bias in LLMs and why context pollution can kill creativity and give worse results"
+    description: "The concept of bias inside of context and why context pollution can kill the creativity of LLMs."
     tags: ['AI']
     relatedProjects: ["discerns"]
 ---